Eagle Materials (EXP) Falls More Steeply Than Broader Market: What Investors Need to Know

-The the stock of maker of gypsum wallboard and cement has fallen by 6.63% in the past month, lagging the Construction sector's loss of 4.92% and the S&P 500's loss of 2.4%.
+Heading into today, shares of the maker of gypsum wallboard and cement had lost 6.91% over the past month, lagging the Construction sector's loss of 6.14% and the S&P 500's loss of 3.02% in that time.

-Market participants will be closely following the financial results of Eagle Materials in its upcoming release.
-The company plans to announce its earnings on October 26, 2023.
-The company is expected to report EPS of $4.18, up 12.37% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $632.21 million, up 4.49% from the year-ago period.
+The investment community will be paying close attention to the earnings performance of Eagle Materials in its upcoming release.
+The company is slated to reveal its earnings on October 26, 2023.
+On that day, Eagle Materials is projected to report earnings of $4.18 per share, which would represent year-over-year growth of 12.37%.
+At the same time, our most recent consensus estimate is projecting a revenue of $632.21 million, reflecting a 4.49% rise from the equivalent quarter last year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $13.91 per share and a revenue of $2.25 billion, representing changes of +11.01% and +4.74%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $13.91 per share and revenue of $2.25 billion, which would represent changes of +11.01% and +4.74%, respectively, from the prior year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Eagle Materials.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for Eagle Materials.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-At present, Eagle Materials boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+Right now, Eagle Materials possesses a Zacks Rank of #3 (Hold).

-In terms of valuation, Eagle Materials is currently trading at a Forward P/E ratio of 11.95.
-For comparison, its industry has an average Forward P/E of 17.38, which means Eagle Materials is trading at a discount to the group.
+Digging into valuation, Eagle Materials currently has a Forward P/E ratio of 11.46.
+This represents a discount compared to its industry's average Forward P/E of 16.7.

 The Building Products - Concrete and Aggregates industry is part of the Construction sector.
-At present, this industry carries a Zacks Industry Rank of 26, placing it within the top 11% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 25, which puts it in the top 10% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"